 I’m sure you know to have a No. 12 picked to beat a No. 5 in your bracket.
 I’m sure my upset predictions will have one or two of those in there.
-But, this article goes more in depth to give you a better understanding of where the advantages lie.
+But this article goes more in-depth to give you a better understanding of where the historical advantages lie.

 Filling Out NCAA Tournament Bracket: Statistics on #1 Team & #1 Seeds

-Struggles of No. 1 Ranked Team in the Nation
+Struggles of the No. 1 Ranked Team in the Nation

 Here’s some food for thought that just might surprise you.
-Only eight teams since the beginning of the seeding process have entered the Big Dance ranked number one in the AP or Coaches Poll and went on to cut down the nets.
+Since the seeding process began in 1979, only eight teams have entered the Big Dance ranked number one in the final AP or Coaches Poll and gone on to cut down the nets.

 • North Carolina (1982)